Skip to main content

 Checklist

-• A self-addressed postage-paid envelope for the State of New Hampshire to return the document to you
+• A self-addressed postage-paid envelope for your Secretary of State to return the documents to you or your designated third party recipient

-**Not needed if you are getting an Apostille on just your transcript.
+**Only needed if you are requesting an Apostille on your diploma.